twidi/streamdeckfs/README.md

 Repeat for each variable you want to set.

-If the variable file does not exist, it will be created, else it will be updated (and, if present, its `disabled` attribute will be removed)
+If the variable file does not exist, it will be created, else it will be updated (and, if present, its `disabled` or `enabled` attribute will be removed)

 By default, the variable will be created/updated in the directory of the key.
 But it's possible to put it at another place: